 Sources of omega 3 can come from numerous types of fishes including mackerel, tuna, wild-caught salmon, bluefish anchovies.

 Oils and nuts such as soybean oil, canola oil, flaxseed oil, walnuts and flaxseed also contain sources of omega 3.

 Potassium encourages a well-preserved circulation and digestion process and at the same time assists relaxation of muscles, promoting higher quality sleep.
 Research shows that elevated levels of potassium are associated with reduced awakenings at night.

 Sources of foods rich in potassium are mushrooms, bananas, legumes, potatoes and leafy greens.

 Types of foods to limit in your diet to maintain your sleep

 The quantity of sugar in your diet should be limited.
 Consumption of sugar is linked to uneasiness.
 Sugar affects your appetite leading to eating late at night and disrupting your sleep.
 It promotes inflammation thus tampering with your sleep.
-Also, it can have an adverse effect on the health of our gut too, so ensuring the protection of our gut health can be beneficial to your sleep.
+Also, it can hurt the health of our gut too, so ensuring the protection of our gut health can be beneficial to your sleep.

 Saturated and trans fats

 The type of fats plays an important role in a healthy diet and good night's sleep.
 Saturated and trans fats are found in foods that are highly processed and are connected to inflammation and gaining weight.
 It is also associated with insufficient sleep and regular waking up periods during the night.